 When it comes to traveling, especially for fun like a vacation to an exotic destination, the last thing anyone wants to be worried about is the “what ifs.”
 You know, what if my flight is delayed or canceled?
 What if my luggage gets lost?
 What if I, or my family, contract Covid while traveling?
 What if, what if, what if?

-I had never really given much thought to traveling insurance, which was somewhat amusing since, at one point in my career, I traveled quite a bit for work.
+I had never really given much thought to travel insurance, which was somewhat amusing since I traveled quite a bit for work at one point in my career.
 I had my luggage lost a couple of times or my flight delayed due to bad weather, but I figured that was just part of flying, and it wasn’t that big of a deal to me.
 I never thought much about what would happen if I got sick or injured since my health insurance would cover that.

 Whether or not to purchase travel insurance is a personal choice.
 Some people feel it is an unnecessary added expense, while others think it is an absolute must.
 When considering purchasing travel insurance, there are a few questions that you need to ask:

 - Is it a foreign or domestic trip?